Automation Could Displace 800 Million Workers Worldwide By 2030, Study Says

 McKinsey looked at 46 countries and more than 800 different jobs in its research.

 In the year 2030 in countries with "advanced economies," a greater proportion of workers will need to learn new skills than in developing economies, researchers say.
 As many as a third of workers in the U.S. and Germany could need to learn new skills.
-For Japan, the number is almost 50 percent of the workforce, while in China it's only 12 percent.
+For Japan, the number is almost 50 percent of the workforce, while in China it's 12 percent.

 Jobs that involve predictable, repetitive tasks are more easily automated, "such as operating machinery and preparing fast food," and data processing, like paralegal work and accounting.
 However, McKinsey estimates less than 5 percent of jobs can be fully automated.